MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.5.0/install-azps-windows.md

   $PSVersionTable.PSVersion
   ```

-- Determine if you have the AzureRM PowerShell module installed
+- Determine if you have the AzureRM PowerShell module installed:

   ```powershell
   Get-Module -Name AzureRM -ListAvailable